 We need to know your basic personal data to provide you with information associated with our assessment services, training and consultancy.
 We will not collect any personal data from you we do not need to provide and oversee this service to you.

 All the personal data we process is processed by us, Sutcliffe & Co or Pervade Software in the UK.
 Data is located on servers within the UK, with the exception of the contact information from people who register to receive our newsletter.
-This information is stored and processed by MailChimp outside the EU.
-However, MailChimp complies with EU-US Privacy Shield.
+This information is stored and processed by SendInBlue in the EU.

 No other 3rd parties have access to your personal data unless you specifically agree to engage in publicity with the government or the law allows them to do so.

 We do not store your credit/debit card information.